kartikperisetla/kartikperisetla.github.io/_pages/projects.md

     Project URL: <a
         href="https://github.com/kartikperisetla/glossextractionengine">https://github.com/kartikperisetla/glossextractionengine</a><br/><br/>

-    This was part of project NELL during my Masters at Carnegie Mellon University under <a href="http://www.cs.cmu.edu/~wcohen/">Prof. William Cohen</a><br/><br/>
+    Part of project <a href="http://rtw.ml.cmu.edu/rtw/">NELL</a> at Carnegie Mellon University under <a href="http://www.cs.cmu.edu/~wcohen/">Prof. William Cohen</a><br/><br/>

     You can read more about this project at: <a href="http://rtw.ml.cmu.edu/rtw/">http://rtw.ml.cmu.edu/rtw/</a>